DataCanvasIO/expretau/README.md

 # ExpreTau

-ExpreTau is a simple expression engine written in Java, of which the runtime codes are splitted from parsing and compiling codes.
-The classes in runtime are serializable so that they are suitable for runtime of distributed computing system, like [Apach Flink](https://flink.apache.org/).
+ExpreTau is a simple expression engine written in Java, of which the runtime codes are split from parsing and compiling codes.
+The classes in runtime are serializable so that they are suitable for runtime of distributed computing system, like [Apache Flink](https://flink.apache.org/).

 ExpreTau is just "Expression" and "TAU".
-The idea of "TAU" is comming from [The Tau Manifesto](https://tauday.com/tau-manifesto).
+The idea of "TAU" is coming from [The Tau Manifesto](https://tauday.com/tau-manifesto).

 ## Getting Started